R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Abstract

 \section{Abstract}

 3D Gaussian splatting (3DGS) has shown promising results in image rendering and surface reconstruction.
 However, its potential in volumetric reconstruction tasks, such as X-ray computed tomography, remains under-explored.
 This paper introduces R$^2$-Gaussian, the first 3DGS-based framework for sparse-view tomographic reconstruction.
 By carefully deriving X-ray rasterization functions, we discover a previously unknown \emph{integration bias} in the standard 3DGS formulation, which hampers accurate volume retrieval.
 To address this issue, we propose a novel rectification technique via refactoring the projection from 3D to 2D Gaussians.
 Our new method presents three key innovations: (1) introducing tailored Gaussian kernels, (2) extending rasterization to X-ray imaging, and (3) developing a CUDA-based differentiable voxelizer.
-Extensive experiments demonstrate that our method outperforms state-of-the-art approaches by 0.93 dB in PSNR and 0.014 in SSIM.
-Crucially, it delivers high-quality results in 3 minutes, which is 12$\times$ faster than NeRF-based methods and on par with traditional algorithms.
-The superior performance and rapid convergence of our method highlight its practical value.
+Experiments on synthetic and real-world datasets demonstrate that our method outperforms state-of-the-art approaches in accuracy and efficiency.
+Crucially, it delivers high-quality results in 4 minutes, which is 12$\times$ faster than NeRF-based methods and on par with traditional algorithms.
+Code and models are available on the project page \url{https://github.com/Ruyi-Zha/r2_gaussian}.